lynnvdbo/your-tribe-squad-page/docs/visuele-hierarchie.md

 Visuele hiërarchie is belangrijk in webdesign.
 Het vertelt mensen waar ze moeten kijken en welke dingen op het scherm het belangrijkst zijn.
+[Joshua Porter](http://bokardo.com/principles-of-user-interface-design/) schrijft in zijn artikel over _principles of user interface design_:
+> A strong visual hierarchy is achieved when there is a clear viewing order to the visual elements on a screen.
+Most people don't notice visual hierarchy but it is one of the easiest ways to strengthen (or weaken) a design
+>
 Voordat je met [visuele hierarchie variaties gaat maken](#varieren-met-visuele-hiërarchie) van je ontwerp gaan we eerst wat [oefeningen doen om Figma te leren](#figma-oefeningen).